Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Analysis on the Failures of SMPLify Fittings in SPIN

 \section{Analysis on the Failures of SMPLify Fittings in SPIN}

-We found the erroneous cases in the publicly available SMPL fitting outputs from SPIN~\cite{kolotouros2019spin} that is related to its SMPLify~\cite{Bogo2016} implementation.
-In the SPIN, both 2D keypoint annotations and OpenPose~\cite{cao2018openpose} estimations are used for SMPLify, assuming that the OpenPose estimation has better localization accuracy if it is applied to the training data.
-However, we found many cases that the OpenPose output from different individual is mistakenly associated to the target person, as shown in Fig~\ref{fig:spin_fit_issues}.
-Due to the reason, we exclude the OpenPose estimation and only use the GT annotations for our SMPLify process.
+We found erroneous cases in the publicly available SMPL fitting outputs from SPIN~\cite{kolotouros2019spin} that are related to its SMPLify~\cite{Bogo2016} implementation.
+In SPIN, both 2D keypoint annotations and OpenPose~\cite{cao2018openpose} estimations are used for SMPLify, assuming that the OpenPose estimations have better localization accuracy if OpenPose is applied to the training data.
+However, we found many cases where the OpenPose outputs from different individuals are mistakenly associated to the target person, as shown in \cref{fig:spin_fit_issues}.
+Due to this reason, we exclude the OpenPose estimations and only use the GT annotations for our SMPLify process.